samuel-casey/Cookbook-api-js/README.md

 ## Requirements

 1. Start your server from the terminal.
-2. Your models, connection and seed files are already set up for you.
-Run `mongod` in your terminal.
+2. Your connection and seed files are already set up for you.
+Start by working through the prompts inside * `Author.js`
+* `Cookbook.js`.
+Then run `mongod` in your terminal.
 In a different tab, seed your data from the command line.
+Use mongo to make sure your data was inserted.
 3. Review the prompts that are provided to you in the following files:

-* `Author.js`
-* `Cookbook.js`
 * `index.js`
 * `controllers/cookbooks.js`
 * `controllers/authors.js`